 Dordt College’s M.Ed. program is Christian, high-quality, online, flexible, affordable, collaborative, and practical.

-The Dordt College Master of Education degree program offers several options.
-The Curriculum and Instruction track consists of 30 credits total with concentrations in Teacher Leadership, Special Education, Developmental Reading, Early Childhood Education, Educational Technology, and Instructional Coach.
-The Administration track consists of either a 36-credit concentration in School Leadership leading to an administrative license or a 33-credit Sport Leadership concentration for coaches, athletic directors, and other sport leadership positions.
+The Dordt College Master of Education degree program offers several specializations.
+The Curriculum and Instruction track consists of 30 credits total with specializations in Teacher Leadership, Special Education, Developmental Reading, Early Childhood Education, Educational Technology, and Instructional Coach.
+The Administration track consists of either a 36-credit specialization in School Leadership leading to an administrative license or a 33-credit Sport Leadership specialization for coaches, athletic directors, and other sport leadership positions.

 A Christian pROGRAM